 2PM: Before venturing to The Galleria–the city’s holy grail of retail–pay a visit to a few of the city’s most-coveted boutiques.
 Located near Petite Sweets (a great place to grab a macaron), Kuhl-Linscomb is an all-in-one gift, home and accessory emporium that regularly lands on the pages of national pubs like Elle Décor, Lucky magazine and The New York Times.
 A few blocks away, fashion mainstay Tootsies shines in its 35,000-square-foot West Ave space.
 Find couture clothing and ready-to-wear fashion by top designers and rising-star names.
-Other worthy (and nearby) detours: River Oaks Shopping Center, Highland Village and Uptown Park.
+Other worthy (and nearby) detours: River Oaks Shopping Center, Highland Village, Uptown Park and Montrose.

 9AM: Ease into the day with brunch at River Oaks' Backstreet Cafe.
 The local gem—which is set inside a 1930s-era cottage—offers New American cuisine and one of the city’s most-loved patio spaces.
 Snag a table out back, where mature oak trees curb the summer heat.
 Go for the brioche French toast, Backstreet Benedict or the Crawfish Grits, paired with a not-too-sweet wild berry mimosa or the pineapple-tinged, fresh-fruit sangria.
 Make reservations and avoid the wait.

-6:30PM – (Option 1): Channel your inner artist at Montrose’s Pinot’s Palette—a relaxed, teacher-led painting studio that blends creativity and BYOB.
-Saturday classes start at 7PM and wrap up at 10PM, so you’ll want to bring along some food (and vino) to tide you over.
+6:30PM – (Option 1): Channel your inner artist at Splash Painting & Wine—a relaxed, teacher-led painting studio that blends creativity and BYOB.
+Saturday classes start at 7:30PM and wrap up at 10PM, so you’ll want to bring along some food (and vino) to tide you over.
 Lucky for you, the Texas-sized Spec's superstore is nearby.
 Much more than a beer, wine and liquor emporium, the Smith Street Spec’s remains an epicurean destination with its imported food offerings (cheeses, meats, sweets and freshly-made sandwiches).
-Of course, you could always grab dinner at Max's Wine Dive, just across the street, too.
+Of course, you could always grab dinner at Brasserie 19 for a French-style evening.
 (Note: Pinot’s Palette classes fill up quickly, so make reservations in advance.)

 6:30PM – (Option 2): On a clear Houston night, it’s hard to beat a free performance at Miller Outdoor Theatre.
-Most Saturday events begin after 8PM, featuring everything from Houston Symphony concerts and Theatre Under the Stars productions to professional step shows and works by the Houston Ballet.
-Before the show, venture to Midtown for dinner at Ibiza or Reef, before catching the MetroRail to the Museum District-set theatre.
+Houston Symphony productions to professional step shows and works by the Houston Ballet.
+Before the show, venture to Midtown for dinner at Ibiza or Artisans, before catching a cab or a ride-sharing service to the Museum District-set theatre.
 (Note: Guests are able to BYOB to performances, but no glass containers or bottles, so plan accordingly.)

-10PM-ish – (Option 2): Following the show, catch the METRORail back to Midtown, where nightlife options abound.
+10PM-ish – (Option 2): Following the show, catch a back or a ride-sharing service back to Midtown, where nightlife options abound.
 Looking for your scene?
 Find culture vultures congregating at the Tiffany lamp-lit Nouveau Antique Art Bar and the professional set at 13 Celsius, where a stellar selection of wines by the glass and small food items keep patrons happy.
 After it’s all said and done, round out the night with a hearty bowl of pho from Mai's Restaurant.